Bogala/langton-ant-dojo/STEP_5.md

 });
 ```

-But, with this, our tests not work, we make one dispatch more by button clicked :
+But whith this our test won’t work, we make one dispatch more by button clicked :
 ``` typescript
     test('Pause button stop dispatchs', async () => {
         // tslint:disable-next-line:no-any